tomlobato/riff/README.md

 ## Running tests

-The automated tests for riff rest inside the sample_app:
+The automated tests for riff are inside the sample_app:

 ```sh
 cd sample_app